 If you do not use the machine for 2 months then the computer will simply need to be connected to the Internet when you turn it on again.
 You do not have to turn the computer on every month; simply after a month EDIUS will not work again until you have plugged the machine into the Internet.
 Once activated, which EDIUS will do automatically simply by running the program, you can disconnect from the Internet again for another 30 days.

 If you do not want to put your computer on the Internet every month (some people do not like to connect their editing computer to the Internet at all) you have to buy the Workgroup version of EDIUS.

-EDIUS has a huge list of effects, including some features normally found in compositing programs like keyframable masks.
-It has one of the best realtime chromakeyers available, excellent high quality picture in picture effects, nice blending modes , good film-like looks through the old movie filter (again not something that comes with Premiere or most other editing programs), and colour correction that quickly and easily gets the shot looking like you want.
+EDIUS has a huge list of effects.
+It has one of the best realtime chromakeyers available, excellent high quality picture in picture effects, nice blending modes, good film-like looks through the old movie filter. and colour correction that quickly and easily gets the shot looking like you want.

 EDIUS has good titling built-in as standard, using QuickTitler, which can do static, rolling and crawling titles.
 It also come with NewBluue Titler Pro for high quality animated titles.
 There are also other options you can add on such as the excellent animated title program, VisTitle.

-Ideally we like to add an extra device to an editing system for two reasons:
+Ideally I like to add an extra device to an editing system for two reasons: